Export to PDF On-Premises authorization

 Authorization header.
 To configure the plugin you should set the address to the a token endpoint.
 You can find an example of a token endpoint here.

-Tokens for the PDF Converter don’t require any additional claims like environment ID (which is specific for CKEditor Cloud Services On-Premises) so you can create the token with empty payload.
+Tokens for the PDF Converter don’t require any additional claims like environment ID (which is specific for Collaboration Server On-Premises) so you can create the token with empty payload.

 In this mode, the requests do not need to have a token, so it does not require any additional mechanisms.
 However, we recommend using this mode only when running Export to PDF On-Premises in a private network.